pustotnik/zenmake/docs/buildconf-taskparams.rst

     If it's absent then general values of ``PREFIX``, ``BINDIR`` and ``LIBDIR`` will be used to detect path.
     Path must be absolute.
-    You can use any :ref:`substitution<buildconf-substitutions>` variable
-    including ``${PREFIX}``, ``${BINDIR}`` and ``${LIBDIR}`` here
+    You can use any :ref:`dynamic substitution<buildconf-substitutions-dynamic>` variable including ``${PREFIX}``, ``${BINDIR}`` and ``${LIBDIR}`` here
     like this: